Occaneechi: 17th century

 The Occaneechi were first written about in 1650, by English explorer Edward Bland.
 He wrote that they lived on the Trading Path that connected Virginia with the interior of North America.
 Their position on the Trading Path gave the Occaneechi the power to act as trading "middlemen" between Virginia and various tribes to the west.
 German physician John Lederer wrote about them in 1670.

 In 1673, Abraham Wood, a Virginian fur trader, sent James Needham and Gabriel Arthur into the southern Appalachian Mountains in an attempt to make direct contact with the Cherokee, thus bypassing the Occaneechi.
 The party did make contact with the Cherokee.
 It was not until the last decades of the 17th century when South Carolina colonists established a strong relationship with the Cherokee and other interior tribes, that the Occaneechi role as trading middleman was undermined.

 In May 1676, the Occaneechi allied with Nathaniel Bacon and his British troops in a war with the Susquehannock; however, the British immediately turned on their allies and attacked three forts within the Occaneechi village.
 The British killed the Occaneechi's leader Posseclay, approximately 100 men, as well as many women and children.
 A Susquehannock war party attacked Occoneechee Island in the summer of 1678.
 Old records in the British Public Record Office describe Bacon's expedition traveling southward from the James to Roanoke Rivers, expecting the fleeing Susquehannocks would try to buy powder from the Occaneechi at their island in the Roanoke River, and entering an agreement with the Occaneechee and their Manneking, Haykolott, and Annelector allies, who raided the Susquehannocks and captured about 30 men, some of whom they put to death.
 The records also include a letter written by Mrs. Bacon to her sister on June 29, 1676 (which the sister received on September 26) describing many Indian raids, and Bacon's losses including an overseer at one of his outward plantations, as well as many cattle.
 Bacon himself also complained of losing an overseer and cattle before his expedition, and described a two-day fight at the Occaneechee island, and killing about 100 men and two of their kings, beside women and children.

 By 1676, the Saponi and Tuleto settled near the Occaneechi, and eventually joined the Conestoga in Pennsylvania.

+After the massacres during Bacon's Rebellion, surviving Occaneechi regrouped near a bend the Eno River at a place later to be known as the Fredricks archaeological site, east of the later American town of Hillsborough.
+The settlement, Occaneechi Town, was alongside a prior settlement site to be known as the Jenrette archaeological site.
+This site was on the Great Trading Path and the Occaneechis continued to be engaged in long-distance trade between English settlers and Indian communities.